 Early childhood teacher requirements for funded kindergarten programs fact sheet and the

-A range of scholarships and incentives are available to assist services to meet the qualification requirements of the National Quality Standard and the National Regulations.
-For example, the Early Childhood Qualifications Fund provides scholarships to existing early childhood educators working in an approved education and care service to upgrade or attain an early childhood qualification.
-Further information, including eligibility criteria and the application process, is available at:
+A range of scholarships are available to assist services to meet the qualification requirements of the National Quality Standard and the National Regulations.
+For more information see 2019 Early Childhood Teacher Scholarships.

 The Australian Children’s Education and Care Quality Authority is the national, independent statutory authority governing the National Quality Framework.